Skip to main content

 While the inspections open to taxpayers selected by the Agency's Inspection Area based on in-person actions are being carried out, a first induced effect of the campaign is already being perceived in the taxpayers affected by the visits, which have increased by more than 10% the amount of their VAT settlements submitted after the start of the campaign, compared to the same period of the previous year.

-Sectoral macrooperations
+Sectoral macro-operations

 These large operations, a total of 14 since 2013, have led to a strong increase in the amounts paid these years in VAT and Companies by the more than 600 affected, companies, fundamentally, and also partners, administrators and people from its environment.
 The parallel effect of increased activity can be seen both in VAT, with a growth in the declared volume of operations of 535 million euros, and in Companies, where their declared operating income has grown by 400 million euros.

-The outstanding debt falls already at 2010 levels
+Outstanding debt already falls to 2010 levels